Julius Jones is scheduled to be executed today and Oklahoma's governor has still not decided if he will commute the death sentence - Local News 8

 That support has only ramped up with the impending execution date.
 Supporters have gathered near the governor’s mansion in Oklahoma City over the past few nights, and some even set up tents overnight, CNN affiliate KOCO reported.

-At a news conference Wednesday evening, Jones’ mother, Madeline Davis-Jones, described her son’s scheduled execution as a lynching.
+At a news conference Wednesday evening, Jones’ mother described her son’s scheduled execution as a lynching.

 “If you think Julius is guilty, give him a fair trial.
 Do it over again, do it right!”
 Davis-Jones said as the crowd erupted in applause.
 “If my child is executed tomorrow or any day, it should be without a doubt.
 Not even a little bit of doubt.”